gkroon/chpass/README.md

 # chpass
-A script for own convenience to change all my passwords.
-It changes the passphrases of my current user, root, my ssh key, my luks gpg key, and my personal gpg key.
+A script for my own convenience to change all my passwords.
+It changes the passphrases of my current user, root, my SSH key, my LUKS GPG key, and my personal GPG key.
 Prefix a space before running this command to avoid storing your passwords in your shell history.

 ## Full disclosure
-I'm not a developer by any means, and you may find this repository a comical attempt to automate installing Gentoo on a Raspberry Pi 2/3.
+I'm not a developer by any means, and you may find this repository a comical attempt to change passphrases.
 And you're probably right, so feel free to:

 1. Not use it;
 2. Show me how to make it better (you are encouraged!).